fortinet-fortisoar/solution-pack-soc-utilities/docs/usage.md

 This playbook gives you the ability to terminate all manual input playbooks that are pending user action/input that have been created before the specified timestamp.

-1. Click the  **Terminates Pending Manual Inputs** playbook to open it

-2. Click the FortiSOAR Alerts

-3. Click the **Execute** Button
+1. Navigate to Alerts module then click to the **Execute** Button

-4. Select the **Terminates Pending Manual Inputs** playbook for trigger
+2. Select the **Terminates Pending Manual Inputs** playbook for trigger

 ![Terminate Manual Input](./res/trigger_terminate_manual_input.png)

-5. Select the DateTime using which you want to delete manual input records that have been created before the specified timestamp.
+3. Select the DateTime using which you want to delete manual input records that have been created before the specified timestamp.
 ![TillDate](./res/till_date.png)
-6. After successfully executing the playbook, Terminates all manual input playbooks awaiting for user action/input up to the timestamp.
+4. After successfully executing the playbook, Terminates all manual input playbooks awaiting for user action/input up to the timestamp.
 ![Result](./res/output_teminates_manual_input_playbooks.png)

 ## Utility Playbook &mdash; Terminate Awaiting Data Ingestion playbooks
 This playbook gives you the ability to terminate a list of data ingestion playbooks which are stuck in awaiting state till the specified last x minutes.

-1. Click the  **Terminate Awaiting Data Ingestion playbooks** playbook to open it

-2. Click the FortiSOAR Alerts

-3. Click the **Execute** Button
+1. Navigate to Alerts module then click to the **Execute** Button

-4. Select the **Terminate Awaiting Data Ingestion playbooks** playbook for trigger
+2. Select the **Terminate Awaiting Data Ingestion playbooks** playbook for trigger

 ![Terminate Data Ingestion Playbooks](./res/terminate_dl_playbooks.png)

-5. Provides a last x minutes, Terminate a list of data ingestion playbooks which are stuck in awaiting state till the specified last x minutes.
+3. Provides a last x minutes, Terminate a list of data ingestion playbooks which are stuck in awaiting state till the specified last x minutes.
 ![Terminate Data Ingestion Playbooks](./res/last_x_minute.png)
-6. After successfully executing the playbook, Terminate a list of data ingestion playbooks which are stuck in awaiting state till the specified last x minutes.
+4. After successfully executing the playbook, Terminate a list of data ingestion playbooks which are stuck in awaiting state till the specified last x minutes.
 ![Result](./res/output_terminate_dl_playbooks.png)

 | [Installation](./setup.md#installation) | [Configuration](./setup.md#configuration) | [Contents](./contents.md) |